 What Kind of Scissor Lift Do You Need for Your Project?

 Choosing the right scissor lift is crucial to satisfying your project needs.
-In addition to the terrain conditions and power supply explained in the scissor lift types, you’ll also want to consider factors such as the weight of what you want to lift, lift strength and height, the stability of the load, loading method, and your desired platform size.
+In addition to the terrain conditions and power supply explained in the scissor lift types, you’ll also want to consider factors such as the weight of what you want to lift, lift strength and height, the stability of the load, loading method and your desired platform size.

-All these factors impact each other and must all be considered as part of the equation when selecting a scissor lift.
+All these factors impact each other and must all be considered part of the equation when selecting a scissor lift.
 For more information, check out our guide on figuring out which scissor lift is right for you.

 Whether you need a scissor lift, boom lift or any other aerial equipment, BigRentz has what you need.
 We have various types of scissor lifts and more ready for rental.
 And with locations in all 50 states and easy, hassle-free delivery to your worksite, BigRentz is here to help you complete your job efficiently.